domiyanyue/my_notes/move_semantics_rvalue_reference.md

 ## Problem: Unnecessary Copy of Objects

 One of C++'s advantages is it can produce fast programs.
-However, one problem has existed to slow down C++ programs C++11: unnecessary copy of objects.
+However, one problem has existed to slow down C++ programs before C++11: unnecessary copy of objects.
 Take a look at following example:

 ```C++